-Most food and beverage companies know they need to evaluate their suppliers on a wide range of supplier behaviors, but this effort has been historically labor-intensive for many companies.
+Most food, beverage, and supplements companies know they need to evaluate their suppliers on a wide range of supplier behaviors, but this effort has been historically labor-intensive for many companies.

 Due to the manual process and the number of data points involved, most companies are lucky to generate a supplier scorecard more than once each year.
 Typically this exercise is completed using spreadsheets and can be prone to error as individuals physically transcribe data from static systems to spreadsheets.